TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Travel Work Living Teach Intern Volunteer Study Language High School

-A Guide to Slow Travel in Playa Samára, Costa Rica
+Enjoy Slow Travel and Living in Playa Samára, Costa Rica

-I ventured to the sleepy beach town of Playa Sámara on Costa Rica’s Pacific coast Nicoya peninsula—and ended up staying for two years.
-Revisiting for an extended stay, I reflect on how this magical place made me realize how slow travel is one of the best ways to actually see and experience the world in a meaningful way.
+I ventured to the sleepy beach town of Playa Sámara on Costa Rica’s Pacific coast Nicoya peninsula — and stayed for two years.
+Revisiting for an extended stay, I reflect on how this magical place made me realize how slow travel is one of the best ways to see and experience the world meaningfully.

 A Travel Elective

-As far as I know, there are no courses offered to learn how to practice slow travel, though more and more advice is being offered of late as ideas have proliferated due to the influence of the Slow Food and related Slow Travel movements.
-Like Slow Food, a slower form of travel has become a way of life in our fast-paced (digital) world.
+There are clearly no courses offered to learn how to practice slow travel.
+However, more and more advice is being offered as ideas have increased due to the influence of Slow Food and related Slow Travel movements.
+Like Slow Food, a slower form of travel has become an enticing option and counter to our fast-paced (digital) world.
 But no need to take a class to travel.
-Assuming you are an open, curious, and patient person, why not teach yourself?
+Why not teach yourself if you are open, curious, and patient?
 Why not open your senses and immerse yourself in your surroundings, stay longer in fewer places, and try to create a more simple and sustainable balance between needs and desires?
 You will likely be amazed how quickly sensitivity to natural surroundings, as well as respect for the local people and cultures who host you on their land, will transform a “fun vacation” to one in which you practice a sustainable form of the art of travel.
 One of the rewards of this new perspective leads to cultivating travel experiences that save you money and allow you to keep traveling indefinitely.
-Playa Sámara is an excellent place to experience what Ticos (as Costa Ricans call themselves) mean by Pura Vida, and just might set you on your way to learning a unique mode of independent travel.
+Playa Sámara is an excellent place to experience what Ticos (as Costa Ricans call themselves) mean by Pura Vida.
+Such a peaceful place might set you on your way to learning a unique mode of independent travel.

 On Sámara Time: Some Things Never Change

 Fortunately, some things never change.
-I still am gently awakened by the rush of the surf as the sun begins to rise, a birdsong harmony, distant monkey howls, or an iguana’s shuffling across the hot tin roof.
+I am still gently awakened by the rush of the surf as the sun rises, a birdsong harmony, distant monkey howls, or an iguana’s shuffling across the hot tin roof.
 Butterflies still flutter across the surface during calm seas as pelicans circle and dive.
-Gallo Pinto, plátanos y fruta remains a typical Tico breakfast that consists in a simple rice and black bean dish accompanied by fried plantains and plenty of fruit.
+Gallo Pinto, plátanos y fruta remains a typical Tico breakfast consisting of a simple rice and black bean dish accompanied by fried plantains and plenty of fruit.
 Local fishermen return twice a day with a bountiful fresh catch.
 Travelers and locals gather on the beach to witness dramatic sunsets every evening.

-Boys will be boys, even when living in a "blue zone."
+Boys will be boys, even living in a "blue zone."

 Pura Vida!

 It is almost impossible to classify why Sámara is such a special place.
-Perhaps because the Nicoya peninsula is one of the few Blue Zones, and an example demonstrating greater human longevity due to the simplicity of the way of living?
-Perhaps it is the unique combination of the ocean, fresh breeze, the millions of tropical rainforest greens, vibrant flowers, abundant fresh food, and wildlife?
-The consensus among locals and travelers is that are visiting and experiencing a kind of paradise translated as pura vida.
+Perhaps because the Nicoya peninsula is one of the few Blue Zones, and an example demonstrating greater human longevity due to the simplicity of living?
+Maybe it is the unique combination of the ocean, fresh breeze, the millions of tropical rainforest greens, vibrant flowers, abundant fresh food, and wildlife?
+The consensus among locals and travelers is that they are visiting and experiencing a kind of paradise translated as pura vida.
 Whatever the source of the magic, whether a state of mind or a gift from the gods, the atmosphere is omnipresent.
-Of course, such sensations are not felt profoundly unless you are open to local life and perceive the allure.
-A tourist could easily sunbathe, lay by a pool, enjoy cocktails, go out to eat, and relax in their room—and it would be considered a great vacation by many who may need the relaxation.
-But such a tourist might well miss out on immersing themselves in a new place and culture, precisely what justifies staying in one location as long as possible.
+Of course, such sensations are not felt unless you are open to local life and perceive the allure.
+A tourist could easily sunbathe, lay by a pool, enjoy cocktails, go out to eat, and relax in their room — and it would be considered a great vacation by many who may need the relaxation.
+However, such tourists might well miss out on immersing themselves deeply in a new place and culture, which is part of what justifies staying in one location for as long as possible.

-Pura Vida, meaning pure life, is the Tico phrase reflecting Costa Rican beauty and pride, though the expression is used to mean everything from a greeting to an exclamation.
-The expression is culturally rich in nuance and can be interpreted in many contexts, from endearing to cynical.
+Pura Vida, literarlly translating to " pure life," is the Tico phrase reflecting Costa Rican beauty and pride.
+However, the expression also symbolizes everything from a greeting to an exclamation.
+The phrase is culturally rich in nuance and can be interpreted in many contexts, from endearing to cynical.
 Therefore, there is no absolute definition of Pura Vida.
-Nevertheless, after living and traveling in Costa Rica extensively, I have come to interpret the expression as follows: Living simply by appreciating and being content with natural surroundings, family and friends, and creating the best situation out of the lot one is given.
-Such is a minimalist yet suggestive worldview, it seems to me, that could educate and inspire us all.
+Nevertheless, after living and traveling extensively in Costa Rica, I interpret the meaning as follows: Living simply by appreciating and being content with natural surroundings, family, and friends, and creating the best situation out of the lot in life one is given.
+Such a minimalist yet suggestive worldview could educate and inspire us all.

-A fishing boat in the ocean in Samara
+A small empty fishing boat in the peaceful ocean in Samara.

 A fishing boat in the tranquil ocean.